JavIregui/Orange-Ambient/README.md

 Orange Ambient Website

 ### Brief
-We are a company that makes long-lasting bycicle with an emphasis on sustainabilty.
+We are a company that makes long-lasting bicycle with an emphasis on sustainability.
 Our target audience is seniors.
 We want to convey a sense of security, while at the same time being down-to-earth.

-You must create a website that will mainly make it easv to contact the compan.
+You must create a website that will mainly make it easy to contact the company.
 The goal is to emphasize the brand's values.
 Besides the landing page, the website will need a information page, shop page and a blog.
 The landing page should have a Our Values section.
 There should be a call to action to get users